Fixed Income Macro Outlook

 Divergence from the U.S. in terms of weaker economic growth and more aggressive monetary policies

 - Global Divergence in Economic Growth: Outside of the U.S., the global economy is mostly struggling.
-Japan is easing out of recession, Russia appears headed toward recession, Europe has been fighting deflation, and China’s growth is slowing.
+Europe has required monetary stimulus to fight deflation, Japan is easing out of recession, and Russia, China, and Brazil are slowing.

 - Global Divergence in Monetary Policies: While the Fed is contemplating tighter monetary policy, most of the world’s other central banks in developed economies are still considering or implementing additional monetary easing.